 2. Use a wired internet connection.

 Wi-Fi calling remains vulnerable to interference from microwaves and electrical motors.
-If users experience jitter during lunch when the network’s not so busy, it’s a cue to check for environmental causes.
+If users experience jitter during lunch when the network is less busy, it’s a cue to check for environmental causes.
 If jitter occurs during peak business hours, check your device frequency.

 There may be interference from other wireless devices operating in the same frequency band.